jacknycz/nodal/next/NODAL_AI_INTRO.md

 - 🔄 Real-time collaboration and cloud synchronization
 - 📱 Responsive design that works across all devices
 - 🖼️ Automatic thumbnail generation for board previews
+- 🎯 Node selection and focus capabilities with AI chat integration

 ---